Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 In Slingshot, people can join an organization, one or more teams, and also one or more projects.
 Roles and permissions apply only to organizations and teams.

 Roles represent a set of permissions assigned to a Slingshot user in relation to a team or an organization.
 This means every user is assigned a role when joining organizations or teams.
-There are three different roles (owner, member, viewer) with a clear set of permissions each.
+There are three different roles with a clear set of permissions - owner, member and viewer.

 ### So, What Can the Different Roles Do?